 Ask anyone to define normal and they will reference behavior.
 Attempting to define normal based on behavior cannot be done because it is inevitability a subjective assessment by a third party, in other words, an opinion.
 Opinions do not become more legitimate with seven or ten years of education, it is still, just an opinion.
 This is not, however, the biggest flaw in attempting to define normal based on behavior.
 The biggest flaw is the fact that when attempting to define behavior based on a subjective assessment you are bypassing the driver or root cause of behavior, which is emotion.

 Goal Setting is one of the most fundamental undertakings when we consider future success.
 We know that top-level athletes, successful business leaders and achievers use this technique to stimulate short-term motivation and help in maintaining long term vision.
 The intent is to bring focus to your life’s undertakings.

 by Kelly Burris PhD August 8, 2015

-A 2008 study released from Rand called “Invisible Wounds of War” addressed the issue of PTSD, major depression and the rising suicide rate in the military.
-Burris Emotional Wellness and the SR™ process have been compliant with the recommendations of the Rand study for over a decade.
-An overview of how Burris Emotional Wellness and the SR™ process now exceed Rand recommendations can be found in the Evidence-Based section of the Burris Institute website.
+A 2008 study released by Rand called “Invisible Wounds of War” addressed the issue of PTSD, major depression, and the rising suicide rate in the military.
+Burris Institute and its Subconscious Restructuring™ process have been compliant with the recommendations of the Rand study for over a decade.
+An overview of how Burris the Subconscious Restructuring™ process now exceed Rand recommendations can be found in the Evidence-Based section of the Burris Institute website.

 by Kelly Burris PhD April 10, 2015